 My four-stage 1973 road trip started in Apache Oklahoma.
-Katie Patterson drove us down in her Ford LTD in Stage One to stay with her folks, Mama and Papa Hays, in Shreveport Louisiana.
-There we ‘visited’, were spoiled (I was a third, honorary grandchild!), played golf – I recall smacking the ball under big old trees draped in lichen, or old man’s beard – and ate superbly.
+Katie Patterson drove us down in her Ford LTD in Stage One to stay with her folks, Mama and Papa Hays, in Shreveport, Louisiana.
+There we ‘visited’ as Oklahomans say; We were spoiled – I was a third, honorary grandchild!
+We played golf – I recall smacking the ball into one inch ‘rough’ under big old trees draped in lichen, or old man’s beard; And we ate superbly.

 Larry and Ginny had packed their camping kit on the back seat; One more passenger meant we now needed a U-Haul carrier on the roof.

 I remember surprisingly little about this trip north-east!
 We left the Red River and crossed the Arkansas River near Little Rock; I remember camping: